pulak-gautam/2022_controller/simplified_inverted_pendulum_control/README.md

     where k is a constant depending on the mass, length and torque constant of the motor

-Following are graphs of simulation results from Simulink:
+Following are graphs of simulation results from *Simulink*:

 <img src="./PID_example.jpg" alt="Simulink Diagram" style="height: 350px; width:350px;"/>